 One of the more satisfying aspects of feeding your baby is when you hear a loud burp, letting you know that your baby got rid of that nasty, extra air.
 If your baby doesn’t get rid of the extra air she takes in from eating, she could spit up or become cranky.
-With practice, you can learn how to get your baby to burp quickly during and after each feeding session.
+With practice, you can learn how to burp a baby fast during and after each feeding session.
 Varying your burping routine can help your baby burp faster.

 Put a burp cloth over your shoulder or over your lap.
 A burp cloth can be an actual burp cloth you might have received at your baby shower, or you can use a cloth diaper, a dishrag or a small towel.
 You want to protect your clothes in case your baby spits up a little (or a lot) while burping.